Physics-Informed Singular-Value Learning for Cross-Covariances Forecasting in Financial Markets: Validation on Synthetic and Market Data

-Table \ref{tab:MSE_real} (panel A) reports the OOS MSE as a function of the total number of assets $n$ for a fixed in-sample window ($\Delta t_\textrm{in}=500$).
-The Maximum-Likelihood Estimator (MLE) provides the unfiltered baseline.
-Across both the $n$- and $\nu$-sweeps, the proposed NN estimator achieves the lowest error.
-For small universes (e.g., $n=250$), its performance is not statistically distinguishable from BBP.
-However, as $n$ increases, BBP deteriorates sharply and can even underperform MLE, indicating that the analytical shrinkage can become harmful in this regime.
-We attribute this failure to the presence of a macroscopic market mode in real returns, which violates the boundedness conditions underlying BBP.
-This interpretation is supported by two additional diagnostics.
-First, the numerical CV estimator is not affected by the same degradation and remains comparable to the NN.
-Second, in Appendix \ref{app:ModeRemovalDiagnostic} we show that pre-processing the data by removing the mode, operationally defined as the daily cross-sectional mean return, eliminates the gross of the BBP underperformance.
-Finally, when we shuffle the time series to break potential non-stationarity between in-sample and OOS periods, BBP remains unstable, whereas CV continues to track the NN, further indicating that the dominant driver is the mode rather than temporal non-stationarity (see panel B of Table \ref{tab:MSE_real}).
-Notably, the NN performance remains robust even for $n>500$, which constitutes a fully out-of-distribution regime for the model.
-This region lies beyond the matrix sizes observed during training ($n\le 500$), and it also corresponds to a different historical period than the data used to fit the network.
-To further probe this extrapolative regime, in panel C of Table \ref{tab:MSE_real} we unpack the $n=1000$ case by varying the relative dimension $\nu$, and we find that the NN gain remains stable across the full range of $\nu$, indicating that its advantage is not concentrated in a specific configuration.
+Table \ref{tab:MSE_real} reports the OOS MSE as a function of the total number of assets $n$ (panel A) and the relative dimension $\nu$ (panel C).
+Across both the $n$- and $\nu$-sweeps, the proposed NN achieves the lowest error.
+Importantly, the NN remains robust for $n>500$, beyond the training range ($n\le 500$); at $n=1000$ its advantage persists across the full range of relative dimensions $\nu$ (panel C), indicating that the gain is not confined to a specific aspect ratio.
+For small universes (e.g., $n=250$) it is statistically indistinguishable from BBP, but as $n$ grows BBP deteriorates and can underperform MLE.
+This behavior is consistent with a macroscopic market mode in real returns, which violates the boundedness conditions underlying BBP.
+Two diagnostics support this interpretation: the CV estimator does not exhibit the same degradation and remains comparable to the NN, and removing the mode, defined as the daily cross-sectional mean return, largely eliminates the BBP underperformance (\ref{app:ModeRemovalDiagnostic}).
+When dates are shuffled to suppress temporal non-stationarity, BBP remains unstable while CV continues to track the NN (panels B and D).